laravel/docs/homestead.md

     sites:
         - map: homestead.test
           to: /home/vagrant/code/Laravel/public

+The `to:` folder should be the path *on the vagrant box* of the folder you wish to serve.

 If you change the `sites` property after provisioning the Homestead box, you should re-run `vagrant reload --provision`  to update the Nginx configuration on the virtual machine.